Skip to main content

 Mr H, a 62-year-old Māori man, is at your clinic for a repeat of his usual medications for hypertension and heart failure.

 Mr H also has mildly impaired renal function and type II diabetes for which he takes metformin 500mg BD.
 He is an ex-smoker and he drinks 1-2 cans of beer per night.
-His father died at age 58 from a heart attack, and his mother died in her 70s from emphysema.
+His father died at age 58 from a heart attack, and his mother died in her 70s from COPD.
 His younger brother is also hypertensive.

 Entresto